Planning ahead while living with cancer

 For example, if the cancer is very advanced and treatment is not helping, you may not want antibiotics if you develop an infection.
 Or you might prefer to be cared for at home or in a nursing home instead of in hospital, if possible.
 Talking about your options with your healthcare team can help you to plan.

 Planning ahead can be hard.
 But making a plan can help you to talk with your healthcare team, family or friends about what matters to you.
 It can help everyone understand the care, treatment and support you might need in the future.

 You may also want to plan how you will pay bills and access your money if you are unwell and unable to be at home.
 You may want to arrange for a family member or friend to do this for you.

-There are several ways you can plan ahead.
-We have listed them here, but you do not have to do them all.
-Many people find it helpful to start with the ones that are most relevant or important to them.
+There are different things you can do to plan ahead.
+You do not have to do them all.
+It may be helpful to start with the ones that are most important to you.

 Talking to close family members or friends about your wishes can help.
 Health and social care professionals can also give you support.